Community Development Tip – December 2014

 But more important than all this it will help you build that trust and relationship in a truly magical way.

 Arnhem Land Had Changed

 It was 1995 and I had just come back to Arnhem Land after being away for eight years due to ill health.
 I was visiting one of the local communities and sitting outside the local store waiting for my wife to come and pick me up.

-There had been at least three groups of young children come through all talking to each other in language and seemingly not acknowledging anyone or anything from the Balanda world except what they wanted to buy from the store.
-I was within 2 to 3metres of these children and none of them had acknowledged me or seemed to recognise the fact that I was even there.
-Some Balanda had come to the store in this time and Yolŋu kids were treating them like they treated me and the Balanda store attendant; we didn’t exist in their Yolŋu world.
+There had been at least three groups of young children coming through all talking to each other in language and seemingly not acknowledging anyone or anything from the Balanda world except what they wanted to buy from the store.
+I was within 2 to 3 metres of these children and none of them had acknowledged me or seemed to recognise the fact that I was even there.
+Some Balanda had come to the store over this time and Yolŋu kids were treating them like they treated me and the Balanda store attendant, like we didn’t exist in their Yolŋu world.

-The store in this particular community had a big grassy area out the front of it and it was clear that the buffaloes had come onto this grass during the night to eat, as they had left their “calling card”.
+The store in this particular community had a big grassy area out the front of it and it was clear that the buffaloes had come onto this grass during the night to eat, as they had left their “calling card” (pictured above).
 As I sat there soaking up this new experience, trying to understand it, I felt very sad and even a little hurt.
-The way these Yolŋu kids were relating to me and the other Balanda seemed no different to the way they were relating to the buffalo“calling cards” left from the night before.
+The way these Yolŋu kids were relating to the other Balanda and I seemed no different to the way they were relating to the buffalo “calling card” left from the night before.

 So now I decided to speak to the next group of children in Yolŋu Matha (their language) and see if it made a difference.